kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-003.md

 tags: [school, junior high, gay rights, sex, Homo-Bimbo, Willy Brandt, suburban fantasy, Kentucky, Purple Haze, Soup Nazi, GPT-2, RunwayML, queer]
 ---

-## Human Prompt

-Do you like to have anonymous sex in public rest rooms?
-Sex movies?
-Public parks?
-Sex clubs?
-On street corners with heavy hustling traffic?
-How many nonsexual friendships or acquaintances lasting for decades started this way?
-How many ways are there to love queers?
-How many ways are there to queer love?

-Let me begin by telling you my ultimate fantasy.
-When I was. . .

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
 When I was a junior high school English teacher in Texas.
 My school was in the middle of a gay rights march.
 On the square near the square, there were gay men kissing in front of the assembly and chanting "Hands off our buxom women!" in the square.